Creative Cigar Box Guitar: Cheap 11-Step Instrument

 Wrapping a drill bit with electrical tape ensures that it can’t cut too deeply when countersinking a hole.

-Once you have your main guide holes drilled the only job left before you complete construction of your neck is marking and pre-drilling some holes for the tuner screws.
+Once you have your main cigar box guitar guide holes drilled the only job left before you complete construction of your neck is marking and pre-drilling some holes for the tuner screws.
 As a rule these screws are tiny so will require all the help they can get cutting into hard wood.

-Once you have your machine heads installed it’s time to file a groove for your threaded rod nut to sit in.
+Once you have your cigar box guitar machine heads installed it’s time to file a groove for your threaded rod nut to sit in.
 This groove should be about 3-5 mm from the edge of the headstock cut-out.
 If you can’t get your hands on a rats tail or round file, a pen, pencil or dowel wrapped in coarse sandpaper will suffice for making the groove.

 Machine Heads